 Environmental Impact

 The environmental footprint of colored toilet paper also played a crucial role in its decline.
 The dyeing process required additional resources and chemicals, generating toxic waste that was harmful to the environment.
-Furthermore, the dyes were found to hinder the natural disintegration of toilet paper, particularly in septic systems, potentially leading to blockages and environmental concerns.
+The dyes were found to hinder the natural disintegration of toilet paper, particularly in septic systems, potentially leading to blockages and environmental concerns.
 With increasing ecological awareness and stricter environmental regulations, manufacturers faced pressure to adopt more sustainable and less chemically intensive production methods, which favored uncolored, white toilet paper.

 Changing Aesthetic Trends